 Stevenson’s departure from the show was planned out, with his character receiving an honorable discharge and heading home to resume his medical practice.
 But the show’s writers shocked both viewers and Stevenson’s costars when they wrote in a surprise ending: on its way out of Korea, Blake's plane went down killing all of its passengers.
 The show’s stars weren’t told of the plot development until moments before they had to film the scene, and their genuine surprise made great TV.

-Twenty years later, the two men with the intersecting careers died, and their deaths were eerily similar to each other.
+Twenty years later, the two men with intersecting careers died.
+Occurring just one day apart, their deaths were eerily similar to each other.
 Stevenson was 68, Bowen 63.
-Their deaths, just a day apart, were both due to heart attacks.
-Indeed, when Bowen died, his family was justifiably concerned that the news would get mixed up with the reports of Stevenson’s death the day before, so they waited a week to announce it.
+Both died of a heart attack.
+Indeed, when Bowen died, his family was concerned that the news would get mixed up with the reports of Stevenson’s death the day before, so they waited a week to announce it.

-Written by Linnea Crowther
+Written by Linnea Crowther.
+Find her on Google+.